Logo for Vitruvian Fitness of Wheat Ridge

 • Energy Restoration: Post-exercise nutrition provides the necessary nutrients to replenish energy stores and promote overall recovery.
 This is particularly important for individuals engaged in frequent or intense training sessions.

 The timing of post-exercise nourishment is critical for maximizing the benefits of exercise, promoting muscle repair and growth, replenishing energy stores, and optimizing overall recovery.
-Consuming a well-balanced meal or beverage within the first hour after exercise is generally recommended to take advantage of these physiological responses.
+Consuming a well-balanced meal or beverage within 45 minutes after exercise is generally recommended to take advantage of these physiological responses.

 Whole Foods vs. Liquid Nourishment